The Stick Sandwich Candlestick Pattern + Chart Examples

 Close a portion of the trade (one-third or half).
 This way if the price starts moving against you, you have booked profits and limited your downside risk.
 (On a positive note, if the stock continues higher, you can take advantage of the upside without the stress of carrying the entire position.)

 Adjust your stop-loss order below the low of the candlestick, which hits the price target.
 Now that you have placed your stop, you can then use a simple moving average or price action to keep you in the trade.

 Putting it All Together

-Let’s now put it all together to illustrate how to trade the stick sandwich pattern.
+Let’s now put it all together to illustrate how to trade the stick sandwich candlestick pattern.

-This is the 5-minute chart of Morgan Stanley from Dec 18, 2015 illustrating a bullish stick sandwich (highlighted in the green rectangle).
+This is the 5-minute chart of TSLA, illustrating a bearish engulfing stick sandwich (highlighted in the blue circle).

-The first candlestick in the formation is bearish and closes near its low.
-The second candlestick opens with a gap and closes above the first candlestick.
+The first candlestick in the formation is bullish and closes near its high.
+The second candlestick opens with a gap and closes below the first candlestick.

-The third candlestick is bearish and engulfs the second (bullish candle) - closing at approximately the same level of the first candlestick.
+The third candlestick is bullish and nearly engulfs the second candle – closing at approximately the same level of the first candlestick.

-Notice that the price starts to rollover for two candlesticks, but our stop loss remains untouched and Morgan Stanley is able to rally higher.
+Notice that the price starts to roll over for a time, but our stop loss remains untouched and TSLA is able to rally higher.

-However, the next candle is a doji reversal pattern, which implies that this might be the end of the trend.
-For this reason, we adjust our stop below the doji candle as shown on the image (Stop 3).
-The next candle is bearish and hits our stop and we exit the trade.
+However, we see topping action and a hammer reversal pattern, which implies that this might be the end of the trend.
+For this reason, we adjust our stop below the hammer candle as shown on the image (Stop 3).
+We can also close out the position as it is the end of day.